gonza593/STT465/HW4.md

 **Problem 1**.
 Compare goodness of fit and prediction accuracy of OLS and Bayesian regression.

 Compute the correlation between predictions and observations in training and testing data sets using 30 training-testing partitions.
-Report:
+For each partition choose 200 observation completely at randomand use them for testing.

+**Report**:
  1. A plot with training correlation for OLS versus training correlation for the Bayesian model and a 45-degree line added,
  2. The same plot with testing correlation,
  3. A table with mean training and testing correlation per method and the proportion of times (over training-testing partitions) where the Bayesian gave higher correlation in each of the sets,